-Ultrasonic thickness test which is non-destructive techniques is a good way to measure the thickness of plate on RV-Discovery at several point area.
-In this scope of study, the ultrasonic thickness test was done at three different frame area which is area A, B and C on RV-Discovery.
-So that, there are different percentage reduction result due to different thickness on frame on RV-
+Ultrasonic thickness test which is non-destructive techniques is a good way to measure the thickness of plate on RV-Discovery at several point areas.
+In this scope of study, the ultrasonic thickness test was done at three different frame areas, which is area A, B and C on RV-Discovery.
+So, there are different percentage reduction results due to different thickness on frame on RV-Discovery.
+Figure 3 shows the comparison of the test region within 4 weeks due to the plate thickness reduction.